Funscript-Flow/Funscript-Flow/README.md

 **Running locally**

+The easiest way is to download the binary release on the right.
+It's a packaged executable that should just work on Windows.

-I'll do a packaged release at some point, but to run it from souce, you'll need to install the following pip packages first:
+To run the code, you'll need the following pip packages installed.

 * scipy
 * numpy
 * decord
 * opencv

+After that, just run the .pyw file.

 **Building an exe from source:**
 ```